united-security-providers/usp-core-waap/src/docs/header-filtering.md

 For `allow` and `deny` not set is treated the same way as set to an empty set.

-The complete filter logic with per-route and default settings is then:
+The complete filter logic with per-route and default settings is:

 * If not `enabled` for request resp. response (from per-route if set, else from default if set, else `true`), skip to last step here.
 * Start with an empty set of headers.